Twickenham Stadium: Concerts

+In 2025, the stadium′s operator asked to increase the number of non-sporting events allowed each year from three to up to fifteen, and to raise the attendance limit for those events to 75,000 people.

 American football

 It was announced on 3 November 2015 that the RFU and America's National Football League had agreed a three-year deal to host at least three NFL London Games.
 The deal began in October 2016 and gave the opportunity to host an additional two games over the three-year period of the deal.

 On 23 October 2016, the Los Angeles Rams hosted the New York Giants at Twickenham Stadium.
 This was the second of three London Games in 2016, with the others being played at Wembley.
 The game was televised live in the UK on BBC Two.

 The final two games of the agreement were played in 2017, with matchups announced on 13 December 2016.